 Privacy Policy

 For not-for-profit organizations in Manitoba, the privacy of personal information is governed by the Personal Information Protection and Electronic Documents Act (PIPEDA).
-This Policy is based on the standards required by PIPEDA as interpreted by Squash Manitoba
+This policy is based on the standards required by PIPEDA as interpreted by the Organization.